AI ethics in technological advancements can help foster a world with less bias and more fairness. Here’s what it is and why it matters.

 Science fiction—in books, film, and television—has toyed with the notion of ethics in artificial intelligence for a while.
 In Spike Jonze’s 2013 film Her, a computer user falls in love with his operating system because of her seductive voice.
 It’s entertaining to imagine the ways in which machines could influence human lives and push the boundaries of “love”, but it also highlights the need for thoughtfulness around these developing systems.

-Another example is the AI model ChatGPT, which enables users to interact with it by asking questions.
-ChatGPT scours the internet for data and answers with a poem, Python code, or a proposal.
+Another example is the AI model ChatGPT, which enables users to produce original content by asking questions.
+ChatGPT is trained on data from the Internet and can answer a question in a variety of ways, whether it be a poem, Python code, or a proposal.
 One ethical dilemma is that people are using ChatGPT to win coding contests or write essays.
 It also raises similar questions to Lensa, but with text rather than images.

 These are just two popular examples of AI ethics.
-As AI has grown in recent years, influencing nearly every industry and having huge positive impact on industries like health care, the topic of AI ethics has become even more salient.
+As AI has grown in recent years, influencing nearly every industry and having a huge positive impact on industries like health care, the topic of AI ethics has become even more salient.
 How do we ensure bias-free AI?
 What can be done to mitigate risks in the future?
-There are many potential solutions, but stakeholders must act responsibly and collaboratively in order to create positive outcomes across the globe.
+There are many potential solutions, but stakeholders must act responsibly and collaboratively to ensure positive outcomes across the globe.

 There are plenty of real-life challenges that can help illustrate AI ethics.
 Here are just a few.

-If AI doesn’t collect data that accurately represents the population, their decisions might be susceptible to bias.
-In 2018, Amazon was under fire for its AI recruiting tool that downgraded resumes that featured “women” (such as “Women’s International Business Society”) in it [3].
+If AI doesn’t collect data that accurately represents the population, their decisions might be susceptible to historical biases.
+In 2018, Amazon was under fire for its AI recruiting tool, which downgraded resumes that featured the word “women” (such as “Women’s International Business Society”) [3].
 In essence, the AI tool discriminated against women and caused legal risk for the tech giant.

-As mentioned earlier with the Lensa AI example, AI relies on data pulled from internet searches, social media photos and comments, online purchases, and more.
-While this helps to personalize the customer experience, there are questions around the apparent lack of true consent for these companies to access our personal information.
+As illustrated earlier with the Lensa AI example, AI relies on data pulled from internet searches, social media photos and comments, online purchases, and more.
+While this helps to personalize the customer experience, there are questions about the apparent lack of true consent for these companies to access our personal information.

 Some AI models are large and require significant amounts of energy to train on data.
 While research is being done to devise methods for energy-efficient AI, more could be done to incorporate environmental ethical concerns into AI-related policies.